hipe/tmx/doc_test/doc/issues/027-the-test-document.md

   • requirement -1: (mutability 2/2): item body lines that can be replaced

-    • after having retrieved an item node, be able to replace all of its body lines with new lines. (step -1)
+    ✓ after having retrieved an item node, be able to replace all of its body lines with new lines. (step -N)